What is an operating system?

 The operating system's job

-Once the operating system has started up, it manages all of the software and hardware on the computer.
-Most of the time, there are many different programs running at the same time, and they all need to access your computer's central processing unit (CPU), memory, and storage.
+Your computer's operating system (OS) manages all of the software and hardware on the computer.
+Most of the time, there are many different computer programs running at the same time, and they all need to access your computer's central processing unit (CPU), memory, and storage.
 The operating system coordinates all of this to make sure each program gets what it needs.
-Without the operating system, the software wouldn't even be able to talk to the hardware, and the computer would be useless.
-In the image below, you can see how Windows 7 appears after starting up.